yuyue2013/klipper/docs/S-Curve.md

 4. Measure the distance *D* (in mm) between *N* oscillations along X axis near the notches, preferably skipping the first oscillation or two.
-To measure the distance between oscillations more easily, mark the oscillations first, then measure them with a ruler or calipers:
+To measure the distance between oscillations more easily, mark the oscillations first, then measure the distance between the marks with a ruler or calipers:

     |![Mark ringing](img/ringing-mark.jpg)|![Measure ringing](img/ringing-measure.jpg)|
     |:--:|:--:|